Religion Islam (Shi'a)

-The right not to be subjected to torture and to cruel, inhuman or degrading treatment or punishment.
+The right not to be subjected to torture and to cruel, inhuman or degrading treatment.

 The right to a fair and public trial without undue delay.

-The right to examine, or have examined the witnesses against one and to obtain the attendance and examination of defense witnesses under the same conditions as witnesses for the prosecution.
+The right to defense through an attorney or legal aid.
+The right to examine, or have examined, the witnesses against one, and the right to obtain the attendance and examination of witnesses on one’s behalf under the same conditions as prosecution witnesses.

 The right to have the decision rendered in public.